Lars3n95/AppRater-Dialog/README.md

 This will build the dialog if all conditions are fullfilled.
 At this moment it will create an empty screen because there is no content you gave him.

-If you just want to default texts and buttons like in the third picture above use `showDefault()`:
+If you just want to display default texts and buttons like in the third picture above use `showDefault()`:

     new AppRater.DefaultBuilder(this, "com.kila.addnotification.lars").showDefault().appLaunched();